-Sometimes poring over the Career Builder web site or the Monster job boards can yield you a nice selection of network jobs you may qualify for without having a certification.
+Sometimes poring over the Career Builder website or the LinkedIn job boards can yield you a nice selection of network jobs you may qualify for without having a certification.
 These jobs will typically pay less however will offer the opportunity to learn and may provide training to advance yourself to get a CCNA or even superior certifications.

-Colleges today recognise the demand for skilled I.T. people in the work place and have started to establish certification programs that will allow you to earn your CCNA or CCNP which will definitely launch you in the the networking hot seat.
+Colleges today recognise the demand for skilled I.T. people in the workplace and have started to establish certification programs that will allow you to earn your CCNA or CCNP which will definitely launch you in the the computer networking hot seat.
 The benefit of College programs is that these often qualify for grants and loans that may not otherwise be available.

 This option seems to be overlooked and is last on the list of where to find quality training, but really this should be one of the first on many peoples list.
 The biggest problem is that working in the Army, Air Force, Navy or Marines is often misunderstood.
 Each branch is significantly different and each has their own training and benefits.

-Most people envision Hollywood movie footage of “Black Hawk Down” living in the dessert eating C-rations.
-Of course those jobs, locations, and duties do exist, however life in the military is far different and the educational benefits are tremendous!
+Most people envision Hollywood movie footage of “Black Hawk Down” living in the desert eating C-rations.
+Of course those jobs, locations, and duties do exist, however, life in the military is far different and the educational benefits are tremendous!
 The US military offers some great programs that will get your hands on some of the latest technology and networks that you can find in the civilian world.
-No where else can you find a place that will immediately give you a paycheck, provide you with all the food you can eat, comfortable living quarters, new clothes and a world class education.
+Nowhere else can you find a place that will immediately give you a paycheck, provide you with all the food you can eat, comfortable living quarters, new clothes and a world-class education.

 To help you jump-start your career, we released our new eBook Get That Network Engineer Job!